 Gore: “If only I was Colonel, if only I was”.

-Gore inspires me less than the feeling I'd get trapped in an eternal caravan park seaside holiday watching daytime telly in the rain, while listening to Scottish Favourites, the Mrs Mills Band and a BBC sound effects library record of a linoleum factory, while Ken Loach makes a 'real life' documentary of every moment of it over several decades, and my Mother never stops ironing, repeating endlessly “Who was that English singer again, you know, the one with the big lips?
+Gore inspires me less than the feeling I'd get trapped in an eternal caravan park seaside holiday watching daytime telly in the rain, while listening to Scottish Favourites, the Mrs Mills Band and a BBC sound effects record of a linoleum factory, while Ken Loach makes a 'real life' documentary of every moment of it over several decades, and my Mother never stops ironing, repeating endlessly, “Who was that English singer again, you know, the one with the big lips?
 Was it Mark Jacker?
 Mike Jenkins?
-Marty Jammer?”
+Marty Jabber?”

 As luck would have it, Gore and Bill both came together, so to speak.
 Bill immediately grasped my arm with both hands, looked me straight in the eye as usual, and said, “You know, it's not sex that's over rated, it's not having sex that's over rated.
 Or having sex with people who think sex is over rated.
 Mind blowing sex is invariably under rated by those who don't rate at sex at all.

 The more alive, energetic and complete a human being you are, the more you want to, and are able to share this with somebody who is hopefully the same.
-Lack of this or a boring and tragic mis-match is the basis of most if not all sexual frustration and otherwise.
+Lack of this or a boring and tragic mis-match, is the basis of most, if not all sexual frustration and otherwise.

 By the way, do you have anymore of those delicious grapes?”